aszx87410/huli-blog/source/_posts/en/ctf-2022-web-js-summary.md

 document.body.innerHTML = tmpl
 ```

 `>"` is all replaced, and it seems impossible to escape the attribute.
 But the key is that the parameter of tmpl replace can be controlled.
-At this time, you can use [special replacement pattern](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace#specifying_a_string_as_the_replacement) to retrieve your tag:
+At this time, you can use [special replacement pattern](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace#specifying_a_string_as_the_replacement) to get the tag:

 ``` js
 var tmpl = '<input type="submit" value="{{value}}">'